Taylor Health Science Building, 3rd Floor

 Dixie State University Surgical Technology Program Graduates will be able to:

-- Knowledge (Cognitive): Apply fundamental theoretical knowledge in the practice of surgical technology.
+PLO 2.1 Knowledge: Apply fundamental theoretical knowledge effectively in the practice of surgical technology.

-Employment of surgical technologists is projected to grow 15 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of surgical technologists is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
+Advances in medical technology have made surgery safer, and more operations are being done to treat a variety of illnesses and injuries.

 SURG 1000.
 Introduction to Surgical Technology.
 2 Hours.